n0-ware/book-of-n0ware/knowledge-base/concepts/yara_rules.md

 # YARA Rules
 ## Description
 YARA rules are like small pieces of a programming language, but instead of "doing something" like producing a program, they define rules against which various systems check for malware.
-These rules are included in an organizations IPS, IDS, or other detection system actively defending against and alterting to potential malware.
+These rules are included in an organization's IPS, IDS, or other detection systems actively defending against and altering to potential malware.

 These rules **define unique patterns and strings** within malware of any type that will match the suspected file against a threat group and/or malware family the original sample is attributed to.

-By developing YARA rules, **threat researches can begin building a profile of malware**, and through several samples of the same family, even identify multiple pieces of malware from the same campaign or threat actor.
+By developing YARA rules, **threat researchers can begin building a profile of malware**, and through several samples of the same family, even identify multiple pieces of malware from the same campaign or threat actor.

 Read more [here](https://blog.malwarebytes.com/security-world/technology/2017/09/explained-yara-rules/)